syncfusion-content/wpf-docs/wpf/Gantt/Strip-Lines.md

 ### Regular strip lines

-The following code illustrates defining the collection of regular strip line.
+The following code sample demonstrates how to define a collection of regular strip lines.

 {% highlight c# %}